 Citable filing context

-DRI's research view summarizes recent SEC filing context, starting with business from Jul 18, 2025.
+DRI's research view summarizes recent SEC filing context, starting with earnings from Jun 25, 2026.

 | Filed | Item | Context |